gemoc/ICSA2017Tutorial/readme.md

 After creating the *invariant* for the *State* concept, start the modeling workbench again and open the **BitShifting** model again.
 Right click on it and select validate.
 Now eclipse marks all states as erroneous as none uses a guarded transition.

-You can look up the solution in org.gemoc.sample.legacyfsm.fsm.model/model/fsm.ecore of the [folder 2.2b](https://github.com/gemoc/ICSA2017Tutorial/tree/master/code/2.2b).

 ### 2.3 Completing the dynamic semantics

 ⛔ For temporal constraints, we provide an implementation of the FSM dynamic semantics.
-We suggest, to restart from the FSM version in the [archive for step 2.3](https://github.com/gemoc/ICSA2017Tutorial/blob/master/code/2.3-task.zip).
+We suggest, to restart from the FSM version in the [folder 2.3](https://github.com/gemoc/ICSA2017Tutorial/tree/master/code/2.3).
 Prior to that, delete all projects from your workspace.

 The operational semantics of FSM are defined in the following Xtend file, which employs Kermeta and the [Interpreter Design Pattern](https://en.wikipedia.org/wiki/Interpreter_pattern) to describe the dynamic behavior of FM models: